LoayHalawani/Xplore-LB/README.md

 # Platform

-This mobile application was tailored for Android devices only.
+This mobile application is tailored for Android devices.

 # How-to-run